 Start by researching how much your competitor employers offer and the variety included in their remote work stipends.
 During the pandemic, companies like Google and Shopify offered stipends of $1,000 to cover costs associated with equipping each employee’s home office.

 For more current data, our Benepass Benefits Benchmarking Guide can give you a headstart with the research.
-For example, our internal customer data reveals that the average home office stipend is $821, offered by 37% of organizations.
-This increases to an $860 stipend that 42% of tech companies provide.
+For example, our internal customer data reveals that the average home office stipend is $546, offered by 43% of organizations.
+This increases to an $809 stipend that 31% of healthcare and life sciences companies provide.